dusty-nv/jetbot_ros/README.md

 ### Install Adafruit Libraries

-These Python libraries from Adafruit support the TB6612/PCA9685 motor drivers and the SSD1306 OLED debug display:
+These Python libraries from Adafruit support the TB6612/PCA9685 motor drivers and the SSD1306 debug OLED:

 ```bash
 # pip should be installed